-This CTO's Guide to Social Business is a collaborative effort from the W3C Social Business Community Group3 that brings together diverse business focused experiences and perspectives into a single guide for IT and business leaders who want to know more about social business.
+The Rapid Start Guide is a collaborative effort that brings together diverse customer-focused experiences and perspectives into a single guide for IT and business leaders who want to know more about social business.
 The following participants have provided their expertise and time to this effort.

-Social Business Community Group Ed Krebs (Ford)
+Social Business Community Group

+Ed Krebs (Ford)